Corsair (character): X-Men

-Since the Starjammers aided her against the machinations of her brother D'Ken, Shi'ar princess Lilandra Neramani, once she was named Empress in D'Ken's stead, put an unofficial end to the Shi'ar empire's opposition to the Starjammers.
-Corsair aided the X-Men against the Sidri, and then admitted to Cyclops that he was his father.
+The Starjammers aid Shi'ar princess Lilandra Neramani against her brother D'Ken.
+After becoming empress of the Shi'ar in D'Ken's stead, Lilandra puts an unofficial end to the Shi'ar's opposition to the Starjammers.
+Corsair aids the X-Men against the Sidri, during which Cyclops learns that Corsair is his father.

-It would not be long before the Starjammers would become outlaws once more.
-The Starjammers and the X-Men fought the Brood, and battled Lilandra's sister Deathbird.
-Deathbird's coup d'état was ultimately successful, allowing her to seize the throne.
-Herself branded a rebel, Lilandra came to join the Starjammers in their fight against Deathbird's tyrannical reign.
-Later, Corsair rescued Charles Xavier from Fenris and took Xavier into outer space to adventure with the Starjammers and be with his lover Lilandra.
-Corsair and the Starjammers later embarked on the Phalkon Quest.
-Eventually, Lilandra and the Starjammers' opposition to Deathbird's rule sparked rebellions across the Shi'ar empire, and following an attempted takeover of the empire by the shape-shifting alien Skrulls, Lilandra settled matters with Deathbird, discovering her sister did not want the throne anymore.
+Deathbird, Lilandra's sister, orchestrates a coup d'état and seizes the throne.
+Herself branded a rebel, Lilandra joins the Starjammers in their fight against Deathbird's tyrannical reign.
+Eventually, Lilandra and the Starjammers' opposition to Deathbird's rule inspires rebellions across the Shi'ar empire.
+Following an attempted takeover of the Shi'ar empire by Skrull forces, Lilandra settles matters with Deathbird, discovering her sister no longer wanted the throne.
+Corsair and the Starjammers go on to aid the Shi'ar in fending off attacks from the Uncreated and Galactus.